aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/reporting/report-definition-file/sqldatasource-element/_index.md

 ﻿---
-title: SqlDataSource Element - Aspose.Words for SharePoint
+title: SqlDataSource Element
+second_title: Aspose.Words for SharePoint
 articleTitle: SqlDataSource Element
 linktitle: SqlDataSource Element
 description: "SqlDataSource element meaning and structure which may be used while configuring Aspose.Words for SharePoint reports."